FAFSA Simplification

 What is FAFSA Simplification?

-In 2020, the FAFSA Simplification Act was enacted into law as part of the Consolidated Appropriations Act of 2021, as well as a result of the 2019 passing of the FUTURE ACT (which allows the Internal Revenue Service (IRS) to share data with the Federal Student Aid (FSA)).
-The changes are so significant that the FSA needed to request an extension from Congress (provided in the Consolidated Appropriations Act of 2022) to push out full implementation from 2023-2024 to 2024-2025.
+In 2020, the FAFSA Simplification Act was enacted into law as part of the Consolidated Appropriations Act of 2021, as well as a result of the 2019 passing of the FUTURE ACT (which allows the Internal Revenue Service (IRS) to share data with Federal Student Aid (FSA)).
+The changes are so significant that FSA needed to request an extension from Congress (provided in the Consolidated Appropriations Act of 2022) to push out full implementation from 2023-2024 to 2024-2025.

-You should also know that FAFSA Simplification not only brings changes to the FAFSA itself, but also changes to student aid availability.
+You should also know that FAFSA Simplification not only brings changes to the FAFSA itself but also changes to student aid availability.
 Most students will find themselves eligible for more aid because of the switch to the Student Aid Index (SAI) from the previous Estimated Family Contribution (EFC).
 Some students may experience a loss in eligibility.
 If that occurs, we strongly recommend that you reach out to a Financial Aid Advisor (FAA) to discuss your situation.
 Remember, most students will find increased or the same eligibility.

 Actual Changes to the FAFSA: